coderxio/coderxio-website/_posts/2021-01-28-modernizing-pharmacy-drug-procurement-with-apis.md

 ---
 layout: post
 title:  Modernizing pharmacy drug procurement with APIs
-author: Kent Bridgeman and Joey LeGrand
+author: Kent Bridgeman, Joey LeGrand, and David Berkowitz
 description: What would a world look like if modern API technology was applied to pharmacy drug procurement?
 We’re glad you asked.
 We put together some before and after workflow diagrams of what the current process is and how it could be improved with APIs.
 image: /assets/images/drug-procurement-header.jpg
-date:   2021-01-25 05:30:00 -0600
+date:   2021-01-28 06:00:00 -0600
-categories: drug-procurement
+categories: supply-chain
-tags: edi api wholesaler inventory shortage
+tags: edi api wholesaler inventory shortage pharmacy
 published: true
 ---